Mujammil-ios/FarmAdminDashboard/replit.md

 ## Overview

-This is a full-stack farm booking management system built with React (client) and Express.js (server).
-The application serves as an admin dashboard for managing farm bookings, users, transactions, and farm-related data.
-It uses TypeScript for type safety, Drizzle ORM for database interactions with PostgreSQL, and shadcn/ui for modern UI components.
+This is a comprehensive full-stack farm booking management system built with React (client) and Express.js (server).
+The application serves as an advanced admin dashboard for managing farm bookings, users, transactions, and farm-related data with Firebase Auth integration.
+It features a sophisticated user management system with role-based access control, detailed customer/owner tracking, payment management, and revenue analytics.
+The system uses TypeScript for type safety, in-memory data structures for user management, and shadcn/ui for modern UI components.

 ## System Architecture